Here’s Why a Nap Can Improve Your Work Productivity

 Guest post by Samantha Kent:

-Fighting Sleep Deprivation
+Are You Fighting Sleep Deprivation?

-The ability to concentrate, focus, and stay on task goes down the more tired you get.
-The brain isn’t capable of performing at peak efficiency without adequate sleep.
+Your ability to concentrate, focus, and to stay on task goes down the more tired you get.
+The effects of sleep deprivation work against your ability to perform your best on the job, and your brain isn’t capable of performing at peak efficiency.

-Using Naps to Improve Productivity
+Naps Can Improve Productivity

-Make Sleep a Priority
+You Should Make Sleep a Priority

 Samantha (Sam) Kent is a researcher for SleepHelp.org.
 Her favorite writing topic is how getting enough sleep can improve your life.
 Currently residing in Boise, Idaho, she sleeps in a California King bed, often with a cat on her face.